Filter Content

 Thursday 22 May Andrew Chinn

-Thursday 22 May Eucharist Reconciliation Ceremony
+Thursday 22 May First Holy Communion Reconciliation Ceremony

 Friday 30 May Pupil Free Day

-Thursday 5 June Eucharist Post Teaching Mass
+Thursday 5 June First Holy Communion Post Teaching Mass

 Monday 9 June King’s Birthday Public Holiday